← Back to all posts

 No templates.
 You do not browse a library and settle for the least-wrong option.
 You describe your event and what you want the invitation to look like.
 Our design engine creates an original invitation from scratch, with custom artwork, typography, and color palettes built specifically for your celebration.
 You can upload reference images for inspiration, whether that is a photo of the venue, a mood board, or a color scheme you love.
 Every invitation is one-of-a-kind.

 SMS delivery with a 98% open rate.
 This is the biggest practical difference between Lemonvite and every other platform on this list.
 While Zola, Paperless Post, and Evite send invitations through email, Lemonvite delivers yours via text message.
 Text messages have a 98% open rate.
 Your guests actually see your invitation.
-No spam folders, no promotions tabs, no "I never got your email."
+No spam folders, no promotions tab purgatory, and nobody texting you back that they never got your email.
+And if your guest list spans the globe, the same invitation reaches everyone outside the US and Canada over WhatsApp, so it lands the same way no matter where your people are.

 No guest accounts.
 Your friends tap the link, see the invitation, and RSVP.
-No sign-up forms, no app downloads, no passwords.
+There are no sign-up forms, no apps to download, and definitely no passwords to invent.
 The whole interaction takes about 30 seconds.

 Co-hosting for up to 10 people.
 Planning with a partner, a group of friends, or a committee?
 Everyone can manage RSVPs, send updates, and coordinate from the same dashboard.
 No more forwarding screenshots or maintaining shared spreadsheets.